Sustainable Culinary Experiences in Sonoma County

 Farmers’ Market Tour, Cooking Workshop & Lunch with Relish Culinary Adventures

-You’ll begin this half-day tour at the Healdsburg Farmers’ Market, where you’ll meet local farmers and producers to learn about their sustainably-harvested bounty, then select market produce such as seafood, veggies, herbs, and artisan cheeses.
+This half-day tour begins at the Healdsburg Farmers’ Market, where you’ll meet local farmers and producers to learn about their sustainably harvested bounty.
+Then, you’ll select market ingredients such as seafood, veggies, herbs, and artisan cheeses.
 There will be extra time to purchase take-home treasures, too.

-You’ll then proceed to the nearby Relish Culinary Center for a hands-on cooking workshop, where you’ll learn how to make the best use of every ingredient.
+You’ll then proceed to the nearby Relish Culinary Center for a hands-on cooking workshop.
 The payoff for your labors?
 Enjoying the seasonal lunch you helped create, paired with tastes of local wines.

 Vegan Wine & Farm Sanctuary Tour with La Belle Vie Tours

-Hop aboard a Mercedes Sprinter van for a guided tour of Charlie’s Acres, a Sonoma Valley farm sanctuary that’s home to about 140 rescued pigs, goats, cows, chickens, and horses.
-Afterward you’ll visit two Sonoma County wineries known for their vegan wines (that is, wines that are clarified only with non-animal-based fining agents) and enjoy an al fresco vegan box lunch.
+Hop aboard a Mercedes Sprinter van for a fun, guided tour of Charlie’s Acres, a Sonoma Valley farm sanctuary that’s home to about 140 rescued pigs, goats, cows, chickens, and horses.
+Afterward, you’ll visit two Sonoma County wineries known for their vegan wines (wines clarified with non-animal-based fining agents) and enjoy an al fresco vegan box lunch.
 Leaving from and returning to downtown Sonoma, this deliciously plant-based experience lasts six hours.

 Hands-On Cheesemaking Classes with The Epicurean Connection